mohamedsidry/alx-low_level_programming/0x0E-structures_typedef/README.md

 - [TASK 2] : print information from struct of dog with name,age, an owner.

 - [TASK 3] : define a new name for struct (shorten ).

+- [TASK 4] : function that creates a new dog .